| The Grief of Children is expressed many times in

 will create more questions that will confuse the child.
 The

-- Telling children that the deceased was sick and had to go to
+child may wonder why the deceased left them and feel abandoned.
+Telling children that the deceased was sick and had to go to

 the hospital may create fear of doctors and hospitals.